- Seeing the DLLRegisterserver failed error implies that the DLL file could not be registered.

-- Type the OCX file the DLLRegisterserver error arises for in the search box.
+- Type OCX file the DLLRegisterserver error arises for in the search box.

-- Then open the Windows > SysWow64 folder.
+- Then open the Windows, and select the SysWow64 folder.

-- Thereafter, open an elevated Command Prompt as outlined for resolution one.
-Then run the regsvr32 command for the OCX file you pasted into the SysWow64 folder.
+- Run the regsvr32 command for the OCX file you pasted into the SysWow64 folder.

 3. Edit the registry

 - Adjusting permissions for the TypeLib registry key might also fix your DLLRegisterserver error.
 To do so, press the Windows key and R at the same time.

 - To open the Registry Editor, type regedit in Run and click OK.

 - Select your user account on the Security tab if it’s listed.